March 9, 2016

 Why didn’t you practice your egress from this car prior to the race?

-Because I made a dumb decision.
-I sat in the car the night before the race and went through all emergency protocols in my mind, step by step with my eyes closed, feeling for each switch, catch and release lever.
+Actually, I sat in the car the night before the race and went through all emergency protocols in my mind, step by step with my eyes closed, feeling for each switch, catch and release lever.
 I relied on my experience as a racing driver and my mental protocols to save me in an emergency.

 You were driving with your helmet visor down.
 Why did you raise your visor when the cockpit became engulfed in flames?